Why Switching To Organic Landscaping Is Augmenting New South Wales’s Gardens

 As landscapers, there are many things we can do for you to make and keep your landscaped garden looking at its best.
 However, one power we do not have is being able to control the weather.
 Much as it would make our lives, and those of our clients, easier, we have to leave how hot it gets in the hands of Mother Nature, although given the focus on climate change and global warming, it would seem the human race is also beginning to influence how hot it gets.

-Unfortunately, for much of the plant life that might be growing in your landscaped garden, extreme temperatures, especially for prolonged periods, are not conducive to them thriving.
-We might include in a landscape design many plants that are native to the area and thus are more attuned to a warmer climate.
+Unfortunately, extreme temperatures, especially prolonged periods, are not conducive to the thriving of much of the plant life in your landscaped garden.
+We might include in a landscape design many plants that are native to the area and thus more attuned to a warmer climate.
 However, that does not mean they should not be given some protection from consistent extreme heat.

 Thankfully, there are many ways that you can protect the plant life in your landscaped garden, and if you read on, you will discover seven of our top tips, which we provide to all our clients if they are concerned about the high temperatures in their local area being a problem.